programming-fundamentals-class/supplementary-2024/week02-basic-syntax-makefiles-shared.md

 #### Stuck with something?
 - Ask a question in the class chat, everybody welcome to answer and help
-- Tag @krinkin if the problem too unclear how to approach
+- Tag @krinkin in course chat if the problem too unclear how to approach

 #### Want to contribute of found a bug?
 - Feel free to clone [the repo](https://github.com/programming-fundamentals-class/supplementary-2024), send a pull request